tchryssos/stream-cc/README.md

 ## TODOs

+- Provide warning feedback outside of console (with tooltips?)
 - Allow text clearing after a timeout (i.e. if I stop speaking for 5 seconds, my captions clear)
 - Investigate modifying Stream CC's i/o so that it is capturable by OBS's `browser` source.